7mm Backcountry

 By Brad Fitzpatrick

 In 2017, Federal introduced the 224 Valkyrie, which was based on the 6.8 SPC cartridge.
-That round sends a 60-grain bullet out of the muzzle at a more reasonable 3,300 feet per second, and while the Valkyrie doesn’t shoot as flat as the 220 Swift at moderate ranges, it is better for really long shots thanks to higher BC bullets that buck the wind more efficiently.
-It also doesn’t burn barrels like the Swift, and it’s more versatile as an all-purpose hunting round.
-Loaded with heavy bullets it even works for long-range shooting at 1,000 yards or more.
+That round, loaded with a 60-grain bullet, leaves the muzzle at 3,300 feet per second, and it is better for really long shots thanks to higher BC bullets that buck the wind more efficiently.
+It also doesn’t burn barrels like some other hot-rod varmint cartridges, and it’s more versatile as an all-purpose hunting round.
+Loaded with heavy bullets, it even works for deer-sized game and long-range shooting at 1,000 yards or more.

-Do rimfires have a place for varmint hunting?
+Can you use rimfires varmint hunting?
 Absolutely.
 For hunting game up to the size of groundhogs at modest ranges, the 17 HMR and 22 WMR are excellent options, and they’re also quite affordable.
 If I were hunting the wide-open prairies of the West I’d stick with a centerfire, but if you’re hunting east of the Mississippi or don’t plan on stretching shots out past a few hundred yards, mild-recoiling rimfires are a great option.

 Once you’ve settled on a cartridge and platform, paired it with a quality optic and zeroed your varmint rifle, it’s time to start considering which bullet you’ll use.
 Varmint rifles differ from dedicated predator rifles in that you probably aren’t concerned about pelt damage but instead want to dispatch the animal as efficiently as possible.
 For that reason, a rapid-expanding bullet with a thin jacket makes the most sense.
 Expansion will initiate on small targets, and there’s less chance that the bullet will ricochet.

-Most varmint bullets feature polymer tips, and the reason is twofold.
+Most bullets loaded in varmint ammunition feature polymer tips, and the reason is twofold.
 First, the tip makes these bullets more aerodynamic and helps combat stiff crosswinds.
 Second, the polymer tip initiates rapid expansion.
 Most 22 centerfire varmint bullets weigh in between 40 and 55 grains, but here again the 224 Valkyrie, with its heavier bullets, offers an advantage.
 At extreme distances added bullet weight helps mitigate wind deflection, which can mean the difference in a hit or a miss on a small target.